coin-or/SHOT/docs/DebuggingSHOT.md

   flag.
 What's suspicious is a bound that's tighter than the true achievable range; check that the printed bound is a valid superset of the closed-form range, not that it's tight.

+### Unbounded initial relaxations and square bounds

+- A bounded quadratic feasible region can have an unbounded first LP relaxation when the MIP solver does not handle quadratics itself (Cbc, HiGHS).
+For `x^2/9 + y^2 <= 1` with free `x` and `y`, check the bound tightening output: it should give `x in [-3,3]` and `y in [-1,1]`.
+Inverting a square must keep both signs when the variable's domain contains zero.
+- Interval bound propagation happily turns the `1e50` sentinel of an unbounded variable into finite-looking bounds, e.g. `x in [-1e25,1e25]` from `x^2 + z <= 1` with free `z`.
+Such a bound is useless, and it hides that the variable is unbounded from `Variable::isUnbounded()`, so the unbounded dual problem handling below skips it.
+Look for bounds of magnitude `1e20`–`1e50` in the bound tightening output.
+- When the dual problem is unbounded, the Cbc and HiGHS backends temporarily bound the unbounded objective variables (`MIPSolverBase::getTemporaryBoundsForUnboundedVariable`) and solve again to get a point to generate cuts in.
+Run with `Model.BoundTightening.FeasibilityBased.Use=false` to exercise this path, and look for `dualiter*_unbounded.lp` in the debug directory (Cbc).
+LP solvers treat values from `1e20` as infinite, so larger temporary bounds do not help, and cuts for square terms generated at points far away are badly scaled.
+- Changing bounds or costs discards the solution in Gurobi and HiGHS, so the temporary changes are only undone at the start of the next solve.
+The objective value of that solve is not a dual bound; it is ignored since `hasInfeasibilityRepairBeenPerformed` is set.
+- A cut for a nonconvex constraint can cut away the whole domain, after which the infeasibility repair admits the same point again and SHOT terminates since no additional cuts can be added.
+That does not mean the problem is infeasible.
+The final polish (`Primal.PolishSolution`) then still solves an NLP problem from the last dual solution, also without a primal solution;
+  check `primalnlp*_warmstart_*` in the debug directory to see that it ran.

 ### Verification discipline